delph-in/pydelphin/docs/tutorials/itsdb.rst

   gold profiles, so take care when using the `write()` method without the `path` parameter.

-If you have a testsuite object `ts` and call `ts.process()`, the results of the processing will be stored in `ts`.
-For parsing this isn't a problem, but when transfering or generating, you may want to use the `source` parameter in order to select inputs from a separate testsuite than the one where results will be stored:
+If you have a testsuite object `ts` and call `ts.process()`, both the source items and the results are stored in `ts`.
+For parsing this isn't a problem because the source items and results are located in different tables, but for transfering or generating you may want to use the `source` parameter in order to select inputs from a separate testsuite than the one where results will be stored:

 >>> from delphin.interfaces import ace
 >>> from delphin import itsdb
 >>> src_ts = itsdb.TestSuite('tsdb/current/mrs')
->>> tgt_ts = itsdb.TestSuite('tsdb/skeletons/mrs')
+>>> tgt_ts = itsdb.TestSuite('tsdb/current/mrs-gen')
 >>> with ace.AceGenerator('jacy-0.9.27.dat') as cpu:
 ...     tgt_ts.process(cpu, source=src_ts)
 ...